acmucsd/Element.AI/README.md

 - `--render`&emsp;Turns on rendering.
 NOTE: purposefully slows down running so that the user can keep up visually.

 ## Evaluation
 During the competition when submissions are open, we will run a live, trueskill ranked leaderboard that uses every team's latest verified submission.
 After 6:30PM we will use the leaderboard to seed a double elimination knockout bracket and crown winners based on the results of that.
+See [./documentation/submission.md](./documentation/submission.md) for specific details.

+Make sure to submit your agent to the leaderboard early to test it!
+Any agent that fails to run will automatically lose their games, including in the knockout rounds.
+There are no exceptions.

 ## Documentation